How to encourage your family and friends to start cycling

 Go for a short, traffic- free and gentle ride

 Remember how long it took you before you could achieve a distance of 20 miles or more if you started riding as a child?
-Don't expect your newbie to take to cycling straight away, not matter how eager you are to share your favourite pastime with your loved one.
-Patience is the key to overcoming their nerves and, if you feel you haven't got much, try asking a friend, colleague, or professional cycle instructor to help.
-Learning without stress is the key to becoming a confident cyclist and you'll be amazed how quickly this can be achieved under the right conditions.
+Don't expect your newbie to take to cycling straight away, no matter how eager you are to share your favourite pastime with your loved one.
+Patience is the key to overcoming any nerves or lack of fitness.
+Learning without stress is the key to becoming a confident, regular cyclist and you'll be amazed how quickly this can be achieved under the right conditions.

 Don't put them off